 We also host a number of clinical trials in rare diseases or rare sub-types of common diseases, which means it often takes some time to identify and recruit the first patient.

 We are currently required to submit data on these two benchmarks to NIHR on a quarterly basis.
 Our most recent submission was October 2018 and the submitted data is provided below.

 Initiating Clinical Research

 Delivering Clinical Research

-This includes all of our commercial clinical trials that have closed to recruitment between 01-Oct-2017 to 30-Sep-2018.
+This includes all of our hosted commercial contract clinical trial closed to recruitment between 1st January 2018 to 31st December 2018.